jfadev/jfa-whatsapp-chatbot/README.md

 # Jfa Whatsapp Chatbot 💬

-With this [node.js](https://nodejs.org/) starter using [Venom Bot](https://github.com/orkestral/venom) under the hood. you can easily create a WhatsApp Chatbot🤖.
+With this [node.js](https://nodejs.org/) starter using [Venom Bot](https://github.com/orkestral/venom) under the hood. you can easily create a WhatsApp Chatbot 🤖 .
 You will only need to edit your conversation flow in a single file.

 Homepage: [https://jordifernandes.com/jfa-whastapp-chatbot/](https://jordifernandes.com/jfa-whastapp-chatbot/)